ucsb-cs8/w20/_lab/lab04.md

 In this lab you'll learn to:

-* create encryption/decryption functions using a "key".
+* Understand the essential cryptographic processes of encryption and decryption
+* Create encryption and decryption algorithms that use a secret key
-* Write helper functions that are called by the main encryption/decryption functions
+* Write "helper" functions that are called by other functions
 * Use built-in string methods
 * Convert an integer to a binary representation
 * Decode a message from your instructor :-)